Ircam-RnD/simple-freesound/README.md

 It is composed of two classes, `client/SimpleFreesound` and `server/SimpleFreesound`.
-Both are very similar, except the download methods which keep the resulting audio buffers as local variables of the class in the client class, and download the mp3 files on the hard drive in the server class.
+Both are very similar, except the download methods which keep the resulting audio buffers as local variables in the client class, and download the hq mp3 preview files on the hard drive in the server class.